aaronralls/aaronralls.github.io/_posts/2019-01-10-how-to-start-a-blog-for-free.md

 ### Verify the Blog is up and running

+Now that we have copied the repository lets make sure it works from the get go.

 ### Update Blog settings

 These are the things you will need to change to complete the minimal setup.